Last updated on August 10th, 2023

 Half whole diminished scale

-For this scale formula, we start with a half step first and then continue the repeating pattern.
+For this scale formula, we start with a half step, then a whole step, and repeat this pattern.
 The formula is half, whole, half, whole, half, whole, and half step.
 For example, a C whole half diminished scale has the notes C, Db, Eb, E, F#, G, A, and Bb.
 In terms of scale degrees, the notes are the root, flat 2nd, flat 3rd, 3rd, sharp 4th, 5th, 6th, and flat 7th.

 Half whole diminished scale chart